barryclark/jekyll-now/_posts/2024-02-14-Connections-Between-the-Delta-Method-OLS-and-CUPED-Illustrated.md

 To avoid this and to regain a flat p-value distribution, the guidance in the A/B testing community is to use the [delta method](https://alexdeng.github.io/public/files/kdd2018-dm.pdf).
 The delta method uses a Taylor expansion (more or less) to find an approximation to the variance which is "close enough" when the number of users $$N$$ becomes large.
 I'll spare you the formula, but it's in the paper linked.

 However, if you come from a stats background, you may be thinking that you should be able to just use Ordinary Least Squares (OLS) with [clustered standard errors](https://en.wikipedia.org/wiki/Clustered_standard_errors).
-For awhile, there was no official document linking these two techniques, the delta method from A/B testing and OLS with cluster robust standard errors.
+For awhile, there was no official document linking these two techniques, the delta method from A/B testing and OLS with cluster robust standard errors (implemented via the sandwich estimator in the `statsmodels` package).
 Until Deng et al., published a [proof](https://arxiv.org/abs/2105.14705) they are equivalent.
 But, interestingly the idea of clustered standard errors were well understood in economics and other fields, but had not been connected to the A/B testing literature until 2021.

 With that said, it's one thing to understand the techniques individually and their connections at a high level and quite another thing to understand them in practice.
 I speak from experience because althought I _knew_ the theory behind the contents of this post, it took me much longer than I'd like to admit to write it down coherently with simulated examples.
 And, that is the point of this-- to present empirical evidence of the aforementioned claims.